SaturnHEX9/Predator_Phylogenetic_Diversity/R.scripts/README_ubuntu.md

     sudo apt-get update
     sudo apt-get install build-essential libxml2-dev libssl-dev
     sudo apt-get install libcurl4-openssl-dev libssh2-1-dev
-    sudo apt-get install libgit2-dev libicu-dev
+    sudo apt-get install libgit2-dev
+    sudo apt-get install live-xetex textexlive-latex-extra
-    sudo apt-get install texlive-xetex texlive-humanities
+    sudo apt-get install texlive-humanities texlive-fonts-recommended

 On Ubuntu 15.04 you can now install R and Pandoc like so:

     sudo apt-get install r-base r-base-dev pandoc pandoc-citeproc

 For Ubuntu 14.04, you will have to install R and pandoc manually, per instructions below.

 After you install R and Pandoc, skip down to the section "Getting dependencies inside of R".

 ### Ubuntu 14.04

-On Ubuntu 14.04 both Pandoc and R are too old to work (R devtools bitrot).
+On Ubuntu 14.04 both Pandoc and R are too old to work with this project.
-You need to purge the existing R and Pandoc packages and install them yourself.
-First, purge old packages.
+The .pdf document itself requires R features that are most easily available from a newer version of R. The prime example is 'devtools'.
+The mid-2015 version of devtools won't install on the old version of R that came with Ubuntu 14.04.
+A similar problem occurs when using an older version of pandoc.
+You will get error messages and the build will fail.

+To build successfully on 14.04, make sure you are confident in system administration tasks.
+If not, it is probably easier to just use Ubuntu 15.04.
+To proceed with 14.04 installation, first purge the existing R and Pandoc packages.

     sudo apt-get purge r-base r-base-dev pandoc

+Then follow the steps below to install pandoc and R yourself.

 #### Ubuntu 14.04 Pandoc